PreEmptive logo

 Spear Phishing

-Spear phishing, a targeted form of phishing, now often incorporates data culled from social engineering.
+Spear phishing, a targeted form, now often incorporates data culled from social engineering.
 Cybercriminals scan social media platforms or corporate websites to gather detailed information about their target, such as job titles, work relationships, and even personal hobbies.
 Armed with this data, they craft incredibly relevant and trustworthy emails or messages.

 Real-Time Phishing